Mark Essex: Radicalization

 Essex was given a general discharge from the Navy for general unsuitability on February 11, 1971, at the age of 21.
 This experience embittered Essex as he felt he had been unfairly stigmatized by the Navy, who had known only too well the discrimination he had endured.
 This led him to continue exploring Black Panther ideology.
 He soon began referring to himself as "Mata", (Note: The name Mata originates from the Swahili word for a hunter's bow.) and embraced the extremist content of the 1968 book Black Rage.

 Emporia

 Sometime around late-April 1971, Essex returned to his family in Emporia.
-Two months later, he purchased a Ruger .44-caliber semi-automatic carbine via mail-order from an Emporia Montgomery Ward outlet.
+Two months later, he purchased a Ruger Model 44 semi-automatic .44 Magnum carbine via mail-order from an Emporia Montgomery Ward outlet.
 Upon receiving the weapon several weeks later, he began incessantly target shooting in the countryside around Emporia in efforts to improve his marksmanship.
 That August, he abruptly left his family home without even informing his parents and drove to Louisiana.
 The precise reason for his relocation is unknown, although he may have chosen to relocate to this city to become reacquainted with Rodney Frank.
 (Note: Although Essex did not inform his parents of his intentions to actually relocate to New Orleans, he had once informed them of his belief he could live "like a black man" in this city.)